router-protocol/router-chain-docs/docs/validators/running-a-validator/on-testnet/setup-a-validator-account.md

 <details>
 <summary><b>Step 2.2) Obtain ROUTE tokens</b></summary>

-Obtain ROUTE tokens on the Router chain from the [testnet faucet](https://faucet.routerprotocol.com/).
+Obtain ROUTE tokens on the Router Chain from the [testnet faucet](https://faucet.routerprotocol.com/).

 After a few minutes, you can verify the deposit on the [explorer UI](https://explorer.testnet.routerprotocol.com).
 Alternatively, account balance can be queried using the `routerd` CLI with the following command: